leakespeake/ci-cd/README.md

 ![sandbox](https://user-images.githubusercontent.com/45919758/85199954-7cdae380-b2eb-11ea-8fca-5af0e996c60d.jpg)
-# coding sandbox
+# Jenkins CI/CD

-Code examples and tests using Terraform in my vSphere 7 homelab or beyond to the cloud...
+Jenkins CI/CD - all Configuration as Code and setup at the heart of the automation tools and Jenkins pipelines.